 TOTAL = 3036 disagreements

 The English Standard Version or ESV has become a very popular bible.
 It’s being heavily promoted by pastors, organizations, some scholars and bible teachers from different denominations including Catholics around the world, and Calvinist, but it’s gaining acceptance in other denominations as well.
-According to Calvinist teacher John MacArthur the ESV is the best translation which he compares with the Authorized King James, he now sells ESV study bibles with his signatures & notes.
+According to Calvinist teacher John MacArthur the ESV is the best translation which he compares with the Authorized King James.
+He now sells ESV study bibles with his signatures & notes.
 But is the ESV a good bible translation?
 Aren’t all bibles the same?
-Where does it comes from?
+Where the ESV comes from?